 In Vermont and nationwide, many Medicare beneficiaries are enrolled into the program automatically.
 Most people pay a monthly premium for Medicare Part B, but many receive Part A for free.
 To get premium-free Medicare Part A, you must have worked at least 10 years (40 quarters) while paying Medicare taxes.

-Original Medicare doesn’t cover most of the prescription medications you take at home, so if you want help paying for your prescriptions, you might want to look into Medicare Part D Prescription Drug Plan.
+Original Medicare doesn’t cover most of the prescription medications you take at home, so if you want help paying for your prescriptions, you might want to look into Medicare prescription drug coverage.

 There’s another way to get your Medicare benefits.
-You can enroll in a Medicare Advantage plan, which provides your Original Medicare benefits.
+You may be able to enroll in a Medicare Advantage plan, which provides your Original Medicare benefits.
 The exception is hospice care, which is still covered under Medicare Part A instead of through a Medicare Advantage plan.
-Available from private insurance companies approved by Medicare’s approval, these plans often include other benefits as well, such as prescription drug coverage and fitness programs.
+Available from private insurance companies and approved by Medicare, these plans often include other benefits as well, such as prescription drug coverage and fitness programs.
 When you’re enrolled in a Medicare Advantage plan, you’re still in the Medicare program and must continue paying your monthly Medicare Part B premium.

 Medicare resources in Vermont